artsandmetaphysics/goodlifeodyssey/meditations/dialogue-on-emptiness.md

 > A feature that is common to all interpretations of quantum mechanics is that what we see when we look at the world is quite different from how we describe the world when we're not looking at it.
 In a sense it is the ultimate unification: not only does the deepest layer of reality not consist of things like "oceans" and "mountains"; it doesn't even consist of things like "electrons" and "photons."
 It's just the quantum wave function.
 Everything else is a convenient way of talking.

 Therefore, I was mistaken when I said "perhaps particles" are the fundamentally existing building blocks of reality.
-Electrons are like the bees, a conceptual projection onto the universe's wave function.
+Electrons, like bees, are a conceptual projection onto the universe's wave function.

 In another place, Carroll says the wave function may evolve deterministically.
-If this is the case, then knowing the state of the universe's wave function at one point in time would allow you to predict it at all other points.
-Thus, it would seem there is a permanent essence to the wave function.
-Would you say that the wave function of the universe has svabhāva?
+If this is the case, then would you say that the wave function of the universe has svabhāva?

 Eurus:: If the universe was _only_ a single deterministic wave function, I think it would _fundamentally exist_ and have _svabhāva_.
 But I disagree with the premise.
-Its unfathomable to me that conciousness and volition, two things I am confident exist,  could be produced in such a universe.
-Therefore, I think other interpretations of quantum mechanics, ones that don't predict determinism, are correct.
+It's unfathomable to me that conciousness and volition could be produced in such a universe.
+Therefore, I think the non-deterministic interpretations of quantum mechanics are correct.
+After all, they are all interpretations; no objective evidence can be used to distinguish them.

-We've been discussing śūnyatā from an metaphysical perspective, and exploring how it relates to physics.
+We've been discussing śūnyatā from a metaphysical perspective and exploring how it relates to physics.
 But I suspect any connection between śūnyatā and modern physics is coincidental.
-It is not an metaphysical proposition about the existence or nonexistence of a reality outside of the mind.
+It is not a metaphysical proposition about the existence or nonexistence of a reality outside of the mind.
 It is not an idea that makes measurable predictions, therefore it isn't falsifiable in the ordinary sense.

-The full implications of śūnyatā go beyond providing a theoretical understanding about the physical universe. Śūnyatā is an insight about the nature of the mind---the very reality that's right in front of us.
+The full implications of śūnyatā go beyond providing a theoretical understanding of the physical universe. Śūnyatā is an insight into the nature of the mind---the very reality that's right in front of us.
 As such, it is something that can be _directly known_.
 It is only verifiable via a direct perception of emptiness, and that only occurs with the first bhūmi---the first spiritual attainment of the bodhisattva path.
 It takes considerable effort to achieve this, though, so there has to be some faith involved in the beginning.

 In this sense, I don't believe that śūnyatā can be known without some kind of _revelation_.
 Although not a _divine revelation_, as you said earlier, since that implies it can only be known through an omniscient being telling us.
 That alone isn't an adequate means of knowledge, because then how do you know that the being is omniscient and truthful?
 So divine revelation seems like a euphemism for unknowable.
-In a way, there is some divine revelation at play here---the Buddha is an omniscient being---but the important difference, as stated above, is that confirmation is possible.
+In a way, there is some divine revelation at play here---the Buddha is an omniscient being---but the important difference, as stated above, is that confirmation is possible via direct perception.

 If emptiness seems difficult to pin down, you're in good company—I don't think the idea can ever be fully grasped without realization.
-It is supposed to be an extremely subtle and difficult to see idea.
 After all, its realization demarcates bodhisattvas from ordinary beings.
-Given this, I think that it would be prudent to give the idea space to evolve and to withhold judgement somewhat.
+Given this, I think that it would be prudent to give the idea space to evolve and to withhold judgment somewhat.
 There is a Zen metaphor about this, which I'll read:

 > Nan-in, a Japanese master during the Meiji era, received a university professor who came to inquire about Zen.
 >
 > Nan-in served tea.
 He poured his visitor's cup full, and then kept on pouring.
 >
-.
-The professor watched the overflow until he no longer could restrain himself.
+> The professor watched the overflow until he no longer could restrain himself.
 "It is overfull.
 No more will go in!"
 >
 > "Like this cup," Nan-in said, "you are full of your own opinions and speculations.
 How can I show you Zen unless you first empty your cup?"

 Not that you're tea cup is full, but it can be helpful to have this in mind when approaching a new set of ideas.
 And, of course, it is perfectly valid to go back and compare or critique after having first considered the new ideas on their own terms.

 Dijon:: My cup is partially filled with a materialist world view, but I will try to empty it.
-I've often pondered how conciousness could arise from matter.
-It is one of the two great mysteries.
+I've often pondered how consciousness could arise from matter.
 Despite this, I've always viewed the mind, our brain, and our senses as a small object in a vast external world.
 I've never seriously considered whether the mind could be primary and the external world secondary.

 If the mind were primary, then I could imagine how one could know that nothing has svabhāva, even if this weren't apparent in the laws of physics.

 I have to go, but perhaps when we resume our conversation we can explore why you think the mind is primary?

+Eurus:: That sounds good.
+I look forward to it.

 {% comment %}
 ---